 If someone causes one of these dangerous crashes to occur, they need to realize the gravity of their wrongdoing.
 Filing a wrongful death lawsuit against the negligent party can not only hold them accountable, but also provide additional compensation to cover funeral and burial costs, medical bills, and income provided by the deceased.

 Causes of Rollover Accidents That May Be Negligent

 However, another driver may not be the cause of some rollover crashes at all.
-Instead, they are the direct result of mechanical failures, such as blown tires or faulty brakes, for which the manufacturer may be liable.
+Instead, they are the direct result of mechanical failures, such as blown tires or faulty brakes, for which the manufacturer or designer may be liable.
 Poor installation and maintenance by auto body shops can also contribute to crashes, leaving them open to liability as well.

 Other causes for rollover crashes can include, but may not be limited to: